MagdElDinAhmed/ComputerVisionProject/README.md

 The project uses computer vision techniques like contrast manipulation, rotation, morphological operations, and Hough transforms to extract the Sudoku board, recognize the numbers using OCR, and solve the Sudoku puzzle.

+To run it properly, we recommend having a folder called inputs for the images and use the folder for the templates.

 # The Pipeline

 # First Image Preprocessing